vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Bhav.
 U.).
 Tājātrirātrarratamon 14th of M. kr.; tithi; Hari and stars to be

 worshipped, KR 496-497 (from Brah.).
 Tālanaramī-on 9th of Bh. śu; worship of Durgā; VKK 320.
-Tithiyugalavrata-on the two astamis and two caturdaśīs of a
+Tithiyugalavrata-on the two aṣṭamis and two caturdaśīs of a

 month, on amāvāsyā and paurṇamāsī, the two saptamīs and two dvādaśīs of each month one should not eat at all; for one year; HV II, 397 ( from Yamasmr̥ti); KKV 387 (from